devanoxltd/string-encoder/README.md

 ### Submitting bugs and feature requests

-Bugs and feature requests are tracked on [GitHub](https://github.com/paquettg/string-encoder/issues)
+Bugs and feature requests are tracked on [GitHub](https://github.com/devanoxltd/string-encoder/issues)

 ### Authors

 Gilles Paquette
-See also the list of [contributors](https://github.com/paquettg/string-encoder/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/devanoxltd/string-encoder/contributors) who participated in this project.

 ### License
 String Encode is licensed under the MIT License - see [LICENSE](LICENSE.md) file for details.

+### Credit
+This is forked from [paquettg/string-encoder](https://github.com/paquettg/string-encoder)